Learn how you can conduct successful user research in order to deepen audience understanding and improve their digital experiences.

 Here are 4 key things to keep in mind when implementing the above strategies and embarking on your own user research project:

-- Use your expertise to build assumptions, but be sure to validate these with real HCP (or patient) research to understand the nuances.
+- Validate: Use your expertise to build assumptions, but be sure to validate these with real HCP (or patient) research to understand the nuances.

-- Define what you want to find out at the beginning of the project, in order to generate actionable insights from your research.
+- Define: Define what you want to find out at the beginning of the project, in order to generate actionable insights from your research.

-- "Just enough research" — just like physical exercise, little and often is better, more achievable, and will help to build a habit and culture within your organisation.
+- "Just enough" research: Just like physical exercise, little and often is better, more achievable, and will help to build a habit and culture within your organisation.
 It may also be easier to gain internal-buy and sign-off from regulatory and compliance.

 Looking for expert guidance?

-Graphite has provided user research services to Vhi, Pfizer, and other healthcare and pharmaceutical companies.
+We have provided user research services to Vhi, Pfizer, and other healthcare and pharmaceutical companies.
 If you want to find out more, get in touch for a chat.